 Faith-based drug recovery centers and programs address a recovering addict’s medical and spiritual needs.
 The spiritual element is a large focus of treatment, but traditional drug rehab techniques are also crucial.
 Standard methods like medically assisted detox and behavioral therapy are used to help manage withdrawal symptoms and cravings, respectively.

 Certified spiritual advisors are present for counseling and guidance during rehab.
 Individual and group sessions with these religious leaders help recovering addicts find peace through their faith.

-Similar to recovery support groups like Narcotics Anonymous and Alcoholics Anonymous, faith-based drug rehabs bring recovering addicts together in a tight-knit community.
-The emotional support enjoyed during group meetings and in private conversations help recovering addicts stay sober.
+Similar to recovery support groups like Narcotics Anonymous and Alcoholics Anonymous, faith-based drug rehabs unite those seeking treatment together in a tight-knit community.
+The emotional support enjoyed during group meetings and in private conversations can help to increase the chances for longterm recovery.
 Spiritual reflection and discussion with like-minded peers can empower recovering addicts against feelings of shame that often lead to relapse.

-Faith-based drug rehabs allow addicts to include worship as part of their recovery plan.
+Faith-based drug rehabs allow those seeking treatment to include worship as part of their recovery plan.
 Spaces for prayer are available on-site to host religious services.
 Scripture readings, discussions, and meditations are commonplace in faith-based drug rehabs.